 The World Pinball Player Rankings, created by the International Flipper Pinball Association, are updated upon the completion of any IFPA endorsed tournament.
+All IFPA endorsed events from around the world are eligible for World Pinball Player Rankings Points which are awarded according to the tournament's strength of field, number of participants, format of the tournament, and the players finishing position.

 At the end of the calendar year, the player with the most WPPR points will be crowned the 'World's Greatest Pinball Player' for that particular year.
-All officially endorsed events are taken into account and points are awarded according to the players' finishing positions.

 - WPPR points distributed will be factored based on the number of people who competed in the tournament and where a player finishes.
-For example, a player might get 5 points for finishing 2nd in a 10 player tournamnet, but get 30 points for finishing 2nd in a 50 player tournament.
+For example, a player might get 5 points for finishing 2nd in a 10 player tournament, but get 30 points for finishing 2nd in a 50 player tournament.

 - Only open tournaments are included in the WPPR system.
 However, depending on circumstances, exceptions can be made.